|Spring Semester 2019 – Classes + Internship in Florence, Italy||click here for dates||click here for price||FIS|

 ASA is pleased to offer Summer and Semester Internship and Experiential Learning opportunities in Florence, Italy!
 Internships are NOT stand-alone, but are done in tandem with coursework at Florence University of the Arts.
 Students can earn 3 credits for Internships and Experiential Learning Projects upon completion of the course requirements.
 Internship/ELP credits will factor into the total number of credits a student is allowed to take during their academic term.
 Non-credit Internships and Experiential Learning Projects are also available but carry an additional fee.
 (No additional fee for credit-bearing Internships or Experiential Learning Projects.)

 Because an internship is an opportunity to gain experience outside the classroom, and the benefit of doing an internship extends far beyond the academic credits you earn, please be aware that you will work more hours than you get credit for.
 An internship or ELP worth 3 credits requires that the student complete a total of 150 work hours.

 All internships are unpaid.

 Participating in an Internship or Experiential Learning Project (ELP) during your study abroad program in Florence, Italy, is a fantastic way to gain work experience, meet Italian people, and add a unique bullet point to your résumé!
 Past students have, across the board, felt that doing an internship was 100% worthwhile, as the benefits extend far beyond the classroom.
-It is a wonderful way to “get out into the world” and meet people outside the ASA group or your peer group at school, while earning credit at the same time.
+It is a wonderful way to meet people outside the ASA group or your peer group at school, while earning credit at the same time.
 You will have the opportunity to experience Italian culture in a much deeper and more hands-on way than your classmates who aren’t doing internships!